Siblings and Cousins of Frances de Harne

 Maria Correia (c.1878-c.1879), Amelia's daughter by her first husband, was baptized on April 24, 1878 in the San Antonio parish of Funchal, Madeira.
 She is known to have died in Funchal before her mother and brother left Madeira for the Hawaiian Islands.

 Joćo (John) Correia (c.1879-c.1917), Amelia's son by her first husband, was baptized on Jan.
 5, 1879 in the Sćo Roque parish of Funchal, Madeira.
 He left Funchal as an infant with his mother on April 22, 1879 on a ship bound for the Hawaiian Islands, where he grew up as John Silva.
 He signed on in 1901 or so, when he was in his early twenties, as the first mate of a sailing ship that made many trips to South America.
-He married a Peruvian lady there on one of these trips, and settled down with her in Peru, where he is believed to have died when he was about 39 years old, which would make 1917 or so the time of his death.
+He married a Peruvian lady there on one of these trips, and settled down with her in Peru, where he is believed to have died when he was about 39 years old.
+This would make 1917 the approximate year of his death.

 |